Friday, November 30, 2012

-A: At the moment I have a few scripts in the works that were inspired by my sex industry work as a foot fetish dominatrix.
-FATHERFUCKER, my latest play, is about a young woman desperate for fast cash.
+A: At the moment I have a few scripts in the works that center on foot fetishism.
+Head Over Heels, my latest play, is about a young woman desperate for fast cash.
 She is presented with an opportunity to be a “foot fetish model”.
 On her first day of work, she expects to show up at a club and have her work supervised by a bouncer.
 Instead, she arrives at a private residential studio apartment in the East Village where a 22 Korean-American student struggles through an English explanation of “always keeping a sharp object nearby” and “no foot-jobs”.
 There is no bouncer or protection of any kind, and she is left alone to navigate through the dark and often humorous underbelly of this very strange and psychological fetish.
-The play also endeavors to coin the phrase “father fucker”.
-We all have an understanding of what a “mother fucker” is.
-A mother fucker is a man who will likely rape your wife in front of you and kill your kids with no mercy, but what is a father fucker?
-I’m drawn to this concept in large part because I was a father fucker, literally, not by choice, but through childhood abuse, and because of that I destroy myself and others in very specific ways when I’m less within my own control.
-In my play, I’m exploring the definition of “father fucker” through the journey of my protagonist.
-And the beauty of this play is that I’m an authority on foot fetishism, I lived it, and though I got out, I’m still deeply fascinated.
 I’m writing this topic as a screenplay and TV show as well….yes, TV show…not my idea by the way, but I was encouraged so what the hell?

 Q: Tell me, if you will, a story from your childhood that explains who you are as a writer or as a person.

 A: It’s no secret that I was sexually abused by my dad from about 5 years old to age 13.
-My dad is a textbook pedophile and is currently in prison for the abuse he inflicted on me and my twin sister.
+My dad is a textbook pedophile and is currently in prison for the abuse he inflicted on me.
 This trauma is absolutely the source of nearly 90% of my writing, especially since I often write about myself and the very tangled and specific mess I am left with.
 What am I supposed to do with all this?
 Writing helps me figure it out.
 And I feel extremely lucky that I have the courage to stand here and reveal myself.
 I give a voice to a lot of people who have had the same experience as me.
-Something astounding, which I think about often, is that every single time, every single time without fail that I’ve had a play reading, or production, or screening of my movie WARFIELD, at least one person from the audience has approached me afterwards to share that that happened to them to.
+Something astounding, which I think about often, is that often when I have a play reading, or production, or screening of my movie Warfield, at least one person from the audience has approached me afterwards to share that they are also a survivor.
 I try not to write bleak stories, however.
 So even though I write on this topic, often the soul of the story is about the hope and willingness to change, improve, and evolve into our best selves.
 I always wanted my dad to be a great father, and you know what, he did too.
 And as a kid I honestly saw him try, but he always failed.
 In my writing I give my dad a chance to succeed, and be the person I always deeply hoped he would be.